 Lagertha: I know.
 And if he had succeeded, I would be standing where Siggy is standing now.
 So, what would you like me to say to her?

 A Real Man Is a Killer: Norse society adheres to this belief, and so Bjorn is eager for the chance to fight to prove his own manhood.
-But Ragnar's insistence to keep him safe for as long as he can keeps him from any opportunities, to his chagrin.
 It's also evident in how when he's asked what a man does, his first answer is 'he fights'.
 Ragnar approves, but nevertheless reminds him that they do more as well.

 Ragnar: Are you ready to receive your arm-ring and become a man?